What we're listening to: Surfbort and 'Kermode and Mayo's Film Review'

 Kris Holt

-For over a decade, I haven't missed an episode of Kermode and Mayo's Film Review aka Wittertainment.
-It's a podcast mostly comprised of the BBC Radio 5 Live show of the same name, with some extra bits at the start and end.
+For more than a decade, I haven't missed an episode of Kermode and Mayo's Film Review, aka Wittertainment.
+It's a podcast mostly composed of the BBC Radio 5 Live show of the same name, with some extra bits at the start and end.
 While the planet needs more movie podcasts like it needs more bad zombie flicks, it is, for my money, the very best one.

-Film critic Mark Kermode and host Simon Mayo guide listeners through a discussion of the top movies at the UK box office, an interview with the star or director of a new flick, reviews of the latest theatrical titles and looks at DVD releases and the week's offerings on free TV.
+Film critic Mark Kermode and host Simon Mayo guide listeners through a discussion of the top movies at the UK box office, an interview with the star or director of a new flick, and reviews of the latest theatrical titles, and they look at DVD releases and the week's offerings on free TV.
 It's not an especially complex or novel format, but there's a warmth to the show that makes it the audio equivalent of a perfect cup of tea.

 Over time, every long-running series develops its own language and inside jokes.
 With Kermode and Mayo's Film Review, there are so many gags and reference points that fans have set up an extensive wiki to explain many of them for newbies.

-One member of the so-called church took inspiration from a review of the Harry Potter-esque Percy Jackson And The Olympians: The Lightning Thief, which Kermode said may as well have been called Benjamin Sniddlegrass and the Cauldron of Penguins, to actually make a movie with that name.
+One member of the so-called church took inspiration from a review of the Harry Potter-esque Percy Jackson and the Olympians: The Lightning Thief, which Kermode said may as well have been called Benjamin Sniddlegrass and the Cauldron of Penguins.
 Kermode, of course, reviewed it.
 Another enthusiast created an app through which fellow listeners can mark their approximate location to underscore the podcast's spread across the globe.

-The radio show's been on the air since 2001 and the podcast started in 2005, so there's hundreds of episodes for you to go back and listen to if you're so inclined.
+The radio show's been on the air since 2001 and the podcast started in 2005, so there are hundreds of episodes for you to go back and listen to if you're so inclined.
 If you still can't get enough, you might also enjoy the Kermode on Film podcast the critic started last year.
-It's broader in scope than Wittertainment and features chats with actors and filmmakers, Kermode's best and worst movies of the year and even a stroll through iconic film locations with an ersatz audioguide.
+It's broader in scope than Wittertainment and features chats with actors and filmmakers, Kermode's best and worst movies of the year, and even a stroll through iconic film locations with an ersatz audio guide.
 Both podcasts should be essential for any film fan.

 "IRL" is a recurring column in which the Engadget staff run down what they're buying, using, playing and streaming.